Does First Financial Bankshares (FFIN) Pay a Dividend? (2026)

 The bottom line on the FFIN dividend

-First Financial Bankshares (FFIN) pays an approximate ~$0.76 per year, yield ~2% dividend, so it offers some income but is held mostly for total return, not yield.
+First Financial Bankshares (FFIN) pays about 2.50%, or roughly $0.88 per share a year.
+At that level the dividend is a modest supplement rather than the reason to own it: the case rests on total return.
 For the full picture see the FFIN guide.
 Walnut can show how FFIN fits your real portfolio.
 It is not an investment adviser.

 FAQ